 Stunning theatrical performances, unmatched showmanship, and creative stages are just a few words to describe these final concerts.
 Hongjoong, Seonghwa, Mingi, San, Wooyoung, Yeosang, Yunho, and Jongho, made their grand entrance with “Wonderland (Symphony No.9).”
-The powerful, militarism anthem caught the public’s attention on the reality program, Kingdom: Legendary War, for its stunning visual performance and seamless fusion between Dvorak’s classical piece Symphony No. 9 – “From the New World” and ATEEZ’s 2019 track.
-Sporting bejeweled military attire, the octet fearlessly conquered with an elaborate and stunning theatrical performance that featured archers, heavy use of pyrotechnics, and finished off with Seonghwa brandishing a sword and marching forward to face the sea of fans who had eagerly waited for this day to come.
+The powerful, militaristic anthem caught the public’s attention on the reality program, Kingdom: Legendary War, for its stunning visual performance and seamless fusion between Dvorak’s classical piece Symphony No. 9 – “From the New World” and ATEEZ’s 2019 track.
+Sporting bejeweled military attire, the octet fearlessly conquered with an elaborate and stunning theatrical performance that featured archers, pyrotechnics, and Seonghwa brandishing a sword and marching forward toward the sea of fans who had eagerly waited for this day to come.

 During their official introductions, the group addressed Jongho’s injury sustained on the first day of the LA shows.
 While walking offstage, the maknae sprained his ankle resulting in his absence for the remainder of the night.
-At the start of the second day Hongjoong explained, “Despite his condition, [Jongho] strongly wished to join the stage tonight for the last show … If Jongho does need to leave to take care of his condition, we hope you guys will still support us for the rest of the show.”
-Fans met Jongho’s tenacity to continue with cheers that re-energized the members as they transitioned to fan-favorites “Pirate King” and “Say My Name.”
+At the start of the second day, Hongjoong explained, “Despite his condition, [Jongho] strongly wished to join the stage tonight for the last show … If Jongho does need to leave to take care of his condition, we hope you guys will still support us for the rest of the show.”
+Fans responded to Jongho’s tenacity with cheers that re-energized the members as they transitioned to fan favorites “Pirate King” and “Say My Name.”
 The opening set showcased ATEEZ’s innate talent for the stage and set the tone for the rest of the night’s festivities.

 After a brief outfit change, the octet returned onstage in an all-white ensemble, signaling the transition to a more upbeat stage.
 Projecting the boys on a summer day at the beach, the set captured the joys of a vacation getaway with “Utopia,” “Better, “Still Here, and “Wave.”
 It was impossible to not get into the groove of the music.
 During “Wave,” ATINY were happily chanting along to the lyrics such as “건배~건배! (cheers~ cheers!)” and the iconic “Hakuna Matata” chorus.
 The members felt the enthusiastic reaction from the crowd as they wandered around the stage to vibe along with them.
-Carried away in the moment, San nearly missed the ending group choreography and resorted to him making a mad dash across the stage to rejoin the rest of the group.
+Carried away by the moment, San nearly missed the ending group choreography and had to make a mad dash across the stage to rejoin the rest of his members.

 “Since we’re in a dream-like situation, shall we show a dream-like performance?”
 Seonghwa teased.
 The next set kicked off with “Inception (SMA Remix),” “Deja Vu,” and a stunning performance of “Take Me Home.”
-Beginning with San’s mesmerizing blindfolded intro, “Take Me Home” boasted one of the most creative stages of the night with the use of moving mirrors unveiling hidden members throughout the performance.
-Fleeting like a shadow against the candle light, the members vanished from the stage one-by-one with a clean and satisfying transition.
+Beginning with San’s mesmerizing blindfolded intro, “Take Me Home” boasted one of the most creative stages of the night with the use of moving mirrors to unveil hidden members throughout the performance.
+Fleeting like a shadow against the candlelight, the members vanished from the stage one by one with clean and satisfying transitions.

 The following performances can be simply summed up by Hongjoong as “unforgettable.”
 The set brought together the likes of “Desire” and the crowd-favorite, “HALA HALA.”
 “We always talk about what ATINY would like,” San shared.
 “I think that’s how we can show a variety of performances for ATINY!”